mdiviesti/Basic-Fantasy-RPG-API/README.md

 Saving Throws: have not yet been added

-Spells: have not yet been added.
+Spells: Core spells have been added.
+I borrowed the JSON from https://github.com/humburg/bfrpg_spell_cards

 # future state
 The future of this project is to have a complete API with all character related core elements plus character related